Every Part of Medicare: A, B, C, D, And Supplemental Insurances11 minute read

 Unlike Part A, not everyone who has Medicare also has Part B services—largely because there are monthly premiums you will need to pay for Part B.

-Where Part A covers healthcare costs concerning inpatient services in hospitals, nursing homes, and other places, Part B of Medicare covers outpatient services.
+Where Part A covers healthcare costs concerning inpatient services in hospitals, nursing homes, and other places, Part B covers outpatient services.
 Services covered by Part B include:

 - Visits to specialty doctors